Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Dissension Convention

-A transatlantic collaborative multimedia protest jam
+A transatlantic collaborative telematic multimedia protest jam

 August/September 2004